Senior journalist Ravish Tiwari dies in Gurugram hospital, prez and PM pay tribute | Politics

 - India

 Senior journalist and Indian Express national bureau chief Ravish Tiwari died on Saturday after battling cancer for nearly two years.
 Tiwari, 40, is survived by his wife Poojya, parents and a brother.
 He was taken to a hospital in Gurugram on Friday afternoon and died in the early hours of Saturday, his family and friends said.
 Prime Minister Narendra Modi and President Ram Nath Kovind were among the many who condoled the death of the journalist, always seen with a smile on his face.
-He had been associated with Indian Express for 12 years following his stint in an economic daily and a magazine.
+He had been associated with Indian Express for 12 years.
+He also had stints in an economic daily and a magazine.

 The prime minister spoke to Tiwari’s wife to offer his condolences while Finance Minister Nirmala Sitharaman visited the family in Gurugram. ''For Ravish Tiwari, journalism was a passion, and he chose it over lucrative professions.
 He had an enviable knack for reporting and incisive commentary.